Lose My Mind (Don Toliver song): Background and release

 On April 29, 2025, the Formula One, F1 film and F1 album social media accounts shared a hi-tech themed video teaser of a song with Don Toliver and Doja Cat harmonizing together.
 The video was accompanied by an announcement of the song's title "Lose My Mind" and release date the following day at noon ET as the first single from F1 the Album, the soundtrack for the film F1.
 "Lose My Mind" follows Toliver's collaboration with Speedy, J-Hope, and Pharrell Williams on "LV Bag" and Doja's collaborations with Lisa and Raye on "Born Again" and Jack Harlow on "Just Us" earlier in the year.
 The song marks Doja Cat's second film soundtrack contribution following "Vegas" on Elvis (2022) and Toliver's return to a racing film soundtrack after "Fast Lane" with Lil Durk and Latto on F9 (2021).

 Composition

 "Lose My Mind" was described as a "high-energy, electronic" track employing a "groovy, synthwave backdrop."

 Music video

-A music video for "Lose My Mind" was released the same day as the single's release on Don Toliver's YouTube channel.
+A music video for "Lose My Mind" was released on the same day as the single's release on Don Toliver's YouTube channel.
 Directed by Christian Breslauer, the high-concept video heavily incorporates racing imagery.
 It opens with a close-up of one of the Formula One vehicles with Toliver singing inside of it.
 The clip then shows an X-ray version of the car and Toliver singing atop a pedestal made up of driver helmets.
 It then depicts Doja Cat being created by a pair of robots as a half-human half-automobile, after which she hangs nude in a pool of car oil while swinging atop an engine.